-- (a) Paragraph 7 of the Standard defines 'Closing rate' as the exchange rate at the balance sheet date. - (b) In order to ensure uniformity among banks, closing rate to be applied for the purposes of AS 11 (revised 2003) for the relevant accounting period shall be the last closing spot rate of exchange announced by FEDAI for that accounting period.
+Paragraph 7 of the Standard defines 'Closing rate' as the exchange rate at the balance sheet date.
+In order to ensure uniformity among banks, closing rate to be applied for the purposes of AS 11 (revised 2003) for the relevant accounting period would be the last closing spot rate of exchange announced by FEDAI for that accounting period.